Table of Contents ×

 The inability to see the product before buying it is a dealbreaker for many people.

 Let them see what your product looks like and what it can do.
-Provide necessary proofs in the way that grocery stores provide food samples.
+Provide necessary proof in the way that grocery stores provide food samples.

 3. Creation Process